Quick Summary

 For OMSE, the property must be on the open market.
 Properties being sold by housing associations or other social landlords are generally excluded from OMSE.

-Price limits by council area
+Price thresholds by area and property size

 How the equity share works — with a worked example